ghostbsd/networkmgr/README.md

 ### Starting

 If the desktop environment supports XDG: log out, or restart the computer.
 NetworkMgr should start automatically at login time.

+### For Develpment dicussion

+You can join us at #[networkmgr](irc://irc.libera.chat:6697/ghostbsd) on irc.libera.chat:6697